 Pew Research Center: American’s Social Media Use

-To better plan for social media recruitment, take a look at the Pew Research Center’s recent findings on social media use by app, age, gender, race and ethnicity, household income, education level, political association, and rural-urban classification.
+To better plan for social media recruitment, take a look at a the Pew Research Center’s recent findings on social media use.

 RIC’s Social Media Outreach & Recruitment Toolkit